What is a cataract?

 (eye What is lensectomy?

 An ophthalmologist (eye surgeon) removes the affected lens(es) under general anaesthetic in hospital.
 This operation is usually a 'day procedure' but may require an overnight stay.

 When is the best time to have this surgery?

 The best timing for cataract surgery depends on factors including how old the child is.
 Because of the rapid development of the brain in infancy, cataracts affecting vision in young babies should be removed promptly to get the best outcomes.
-There is some debate around the optimal timing; your paediatric ophthalmologist will be able to advise you.
+There is some debate around the optimal timing; your paediatric ophthalmologist (eye surgeon) will be able to advise you.